What is Cri du Chat syndrome?

 Learning as much as possible from your specialists will help.
 It’s OK to ask lots of questions.

 Many services and supports can help your child with Cri du Chat syndrome achieve her potential.
 But finding your way through the disability services system can be tricky.
-Our Disability Services Pathfinder can help.
+Our Disability Services Overview can help.

 If you live in a National Disability Insurance Scheme (NDIS) trial area and your child has a confirmed diagnosis of Cri du Chat syndrome, your child can get support under the NDIS.
 The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.